 The Instagram Runner Watch Pose:

+This is a staple of how to be an Instagram runner.
 Stand with your watch on your wrist with your workout done.
 Snap photo to maybe include shoes.
-Decorate your wrist with pieces of jewelry to enhance the wrist.
-Bracelets, charms, whatever.
+Decorate your wrist with pieces of jewelry to enhance the wrist: bracelets, charms, whatever.
 Just add your own artistic flair.

 - Try to find pretty grass to stand on.
 The bathroom or dirty floor is not desirable.

 - Clean your watch face.
-It’s your watches time to shine!
+It’s your watch’s time to shine!

 - If your workout did not go as planned and you would like to look faster, just end early.
 Want to look like you ran 13.1 miles in 62 minutes, just end early and log the 62 minutes.
 You could even write (in PaintShop) 13.1 on your watch for better authenticity.